ahikmah/carenow-server/README.md

 - **Node.js**: Version `22.13.0` (specified in `.nvmrc`).
 - **Docker** (optional): For containerized deployment.

-> _PostgreSQL is not required to be installed locally, as this project utilizes a hosted database service._
+> PostgreSQL isn't required to be installed locally since this project uses a hosted database service.
+But if you want to set up a local DB instance, feel free to use the SQL script in the docs folder.

 ### Installation